privacyguides/privacyguides.org/docs/os/macos-overview.md

 Apple's newer hardware always has the [best security](https://support.apple.com/guide/security/apple-soc-security-sec87716a080/1/web/1); you should check to make sure the Mac you're buying has at least their M1 chip, as their intel Macs are vulnerable to the [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit) exploit.

-If you use bluetooth accessories such as a keyboard, we recommend that you use official Apple ones as their firmware will automatically be updated for you by macOS.
+If you use Bluetooth accessories such as a keyboard, we recommend that you use official Apple ones as their firmware will automatically be updated for you by macOS.
 Using third party accessories is fine, but you should remember to install firmware updates for them regularly.

 Apple's SoC's focus on minimizing attack surface by religating security functions to dedicated hardware with limited functionality.